fenago/oracle19c-administration/md/Lab_16.md

-# How To Grant SELECT Object Privilege On One or More Tables to a User
+# Grant SELECT Object Privilege On One or More Tables to a User

 **Summary**: In this lab, you will learn how to use the Oracle `GRANT` statement to grant `SELECT` object privilege on one or more tables to a user.

 Grant SELECT on a table to a user